 The effect of EFT (Emotional Freedom Techniques) on athletic performance: A randomized controlled blind trial

-Citation (APA Style): Church, D. (2009).
-The effect of EFT (Emotional Freedom Techniques) on athletic performance: A randomized controlled blind trial.
+Citation (APA style): The effect of EFT (Emotional Freedom Techniques) on athletic performance: A randomized controlled blind trial.
 Open Sports Sciences, 2, 94-99.

 Keywords: basketball, performance, free throws, Emotional Freedom Techniques (EFT), anxiety, stress